TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/README.md

 <img src="images/ip2369_chip3_t.webp" width="20%" height="20%" />

-IP2369 has built-in I2C support and can be monitored or fine-tuned by a microcontroller.
-At this time, no I2C register information could be found, and the vendor did not yet reply.
+IP2369 has [built-in I²C support](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/ip2369i2c/) and can be monitored or fine-tuned by a microcontroller.

-If you have access to I2C register information, please leave a comment below.

 ## Overview
 The stand-out feature of IP2369 is its powerful 250 kHz buck-boost converter that can boost a voltage as low as 4.5 V to as high as 25.2 V.